 Gimme gimme gimme

 I think maybe Santa Baby has more things on his mind rather than just filling up each house with a heap of toys.
 Or at least he should.
 When did Christmas become so focused on getting?

 Us?
 We focus on family.
 We focus on those who might be in need.
 Okay, we don’t go to the shelters or soup kitchens.
-Where we live, those kinds of establishments don’t really exist in the same form as they would in the States.
+Where we live, those kinds of establishments don’t really exist in the same form as they might in the States.
 We learn what’s needed, though, and donate.
 More importantly, though, we spend time together enjoying holiday things, without spending money.

 When we are in the States, one of our favorite activities to do is to pick an evening, hop in the car, give the kids a candy cane each (set the mood, right?) and with the carols on the radio, head out and admire some holiday lights.
 There are some amazing decorations out there.
 Amazing.
 We talk about how much good fortunate we have as a family, and how much we have to be grateful for.
 And we embrace the beauty that is the holiday season.

 Regardless of what country we live in, and what the climate might be, we decorate our own house and yard.
 We involve the kids, even though they are going to bunch all of the decorations on one branch or make their paper wreaths orange and purple.
 You know what?
 Your house is not going to look like Martha Stewart decked it, but that really doesn’t matter.
 What matters most is that you do it together.

 Another favorite tradition is our Christmas mussels.
 Yes, mussels.
 This started after my youngest was born, and we were in Singapore, wandering around the day after Christmas.
 A wide range of dining options and what do we pick?
 Mussels.
 And they really hit the spot.
 So we decided that we would stick to this, no matter where in the world we are.
 Christmas mussels are always awesome.

 I think it’s important to teach kids to give of themselves.
 The earlier they start with this practice, the more it will be a part of their lives.
 As they do this more often, they learn to see others’ needs, and that generosity of spirit is a good thing.
 Doing things for others as a family – be it help with a food or clothing drive, or help with a shelter, or sponsoring a family – can teach a valuable lesson.
 Kids learn that even one person can make a difference; they learn a heart-felt appreciation for what all they have; and they learn an appreciation and tolerance for people of all walks of life.
 And you know, it doesn’t have to be helping other people; you can help animals in need, too.
 Volunteering time at an animal shelter or helping an animal rescue organization can be a very rewarding experience.

 One last tradition we hold is making a box of goodies for all of our dearest friends.
 We pick 5 or 6 holiday treats, and start mixing them up.
 This takes several nights, and a lot of stirring; it’s such an enjoyable process to create these tasty treats, and know our friends will appreciate our effort.
-One year we made homemade chocolate mix (complete with a bag of marshmallows), but the mix often includes a couple kinds of brittle, chocolate almonds and some saltine toffee.
+One year we made homemade chocolate mix (complete with a bag of marshmallows), but more often the mix includes a couple kinds of brittle, chocolate almonds and some saltine toffee.
 Packaging counts, so we take the time to make it all look nice.
 Then we play Santa.
 The kids love this part.
-Spreading holiday treats is the most fun.
+Spreading joy with holiday treats is the most fun.
 We love this: we’ve invested time and effort into these gifts to show these friends how much we value them.